 How to find a local cheep but the best company in Nepal

-Check with a company if they have proper contracting and a good relationship with a helicopter rescue company and approved international hospital in Nepal.
+⇒ Check with a company if they are concern about your safety.
+If they have proper contracting and a good relationship with a helicopter rescue company and approved international hospital in Nepal.
 You may not need this service, but in emergency situations, this is VERY important.

-Compare prices with at least one or two other companies so you know you are getting a good deal.
+⇒ Compare prices with at least few other companies so you know you are getting a good deal.
+At the same time do not go with too low or too high.
+Stay with a medium one.

-A local company would appreciate it if you write a positive review or recommendation in other travel forum or websites.
+⇒ A local company would appreciate if you write a positive review or recommendation in other travel forum or websites.
 You may get a discount for you and your friends!

 EBC is the most famous base camp trek in Nepal, but you do not have to follow the classical trail like the other 30,000 travellers.
 Instead, take the three-passes trail for a different EBC adventure and authentic Everest experience.
 This is definitely not an easy trek, so you need to be extra cautious and prepare your body and mind for this adventure.
 Trust me, while it is difficult, it is definitely worth it and only reserved to those who want to experience an off-the-beaten version of EBC…